Marrow (character): Weapon X

 Marrow was later recruited by the most recent incarnation of Weapon X, who again normalized her appearance and her powers.
 However, she eventually betrayed Weapon X upon discovering their anti-mutant nature.
 She used the remnants of Cable's Underground to reform the Gene Nation terrorist group and, as their leader, led several terrorist attacks on Weapon X until the rest of the group was slaughtered by Agent Zero.
 Agent Zero left her alone, not wanting her to become a martyr, but he warned her that he would come after her again after he had hunted down the remaining members of Gene Nation.

 Decimation

-Marrow was next seen as a spokesman of a band of Morlocks after M-Day.
+Marrow was next seen as a spokeswoman of a band of Morlocks after M-Day.
 She gave an interview to Sally Floyd for her ex-mutant diaries.
 Marrow remains underground to protect and give hope to the few mutants who remain and those who fear going to the surface to live normal lives.
 Mike Marts, editor for the X-Men comic books, confirmed in an interview that although Sarah retains some of the physical attributes of her mutation, her actual mutant powers disappeared during Decimation.